-The Design and Access Statement (DAS) should illustrate how the design and access considerations have influenced the evolution of the proposed development.
+The Design and Access Statement should illustrate how the design and access considerations have influenced the evolution of the proposed development.
 It should advise whether alternative options have been considered and discounted.

-Key aspects of a DAS are provided as part of Article 9 of the DMPO 2015, which can be found on www.legislation.gov.uk
+Key aspects of a Design and Access Statement are provided as part of Article 9 of the DMPO 2015, which can be found on www.legislation.gov.uk and should take into account the 10 characteristics of well-designed places as set out in the National Design Guide.
+A Design and Access Statement is a national requirement for the following types of applications:

-A DAS remains a national requirement, but not for all applications.
-A DAS is required for: